 Honey bee cutout – flat roof

-This was another one of our early jobs – sadly I can’t find many photos for this honey bee cutout from a flat roof void, in fact we don’t seem to have that many photos showing examples of honey bees in a flat roof, which is strange as we have done a fair few honey bee relocation’s like this.
+This was one of our early jobs – sadly I can’t find many photos for this honey bee cutout from a flat roof void, in fact we don’t seem to have that many photos showing examples of honey bees in a flat roof, which is strange as we have done a fair few honey bee relocation’s like this.

-We really like carrying out honey bee removal work in early spring – it benefits everybody.
+We prefer by far to carry out honey bee removal work in early spring – it benefits everybody.
 The wax has all been capped off and is generally stiffer than during the summer, so a lot less messy.
 The bees have shown themselves to be a robust colony having come thru the winter.
 There is a lot less honey to be dealing with as the bees will have been using it over winter.
-The bees are not so fast to have a go and like to cluster together.
+The bees are not so fast to have a go preferring to cluster together.
 The only downside to it is the weather, its not clever being up on a wet slippery roof on a windy day, and bee suits don’t offer much protection when the rain makes them cling to your skin and the wind is blowing the mesh hood right up against your face.
 But this was a nice clear dry day giving us the perfect opportunity to get to the bees quickly.

 For further information on bee removal and relocation please use the contact form in the side bar or